VictorWesterlund/vegvisir/README.md

 <img src="https://github.com/VictorWesterlund/vegvisir/assets/35688133/4c33189e-eb70-4dab-82ae-8f0f404e1a0a"
 </p>
 <h1 align="center">Vegvisir</h1>
-<p align="center">Reflect is a web framework written in- and for PHP and JavaScript.
-The framework handles navigation and interactions, nothing more.</p>
+<p align="center">Reflect is a web framework written in- and for PHP and JavaScript developers.
+The framework does soft-page navigation, and optional event handling for interactions in JavaScript - nothing more.</p>

 <h2 align="center">Key Features</h2>